kreauniv/comp308/source/lambda.rst

 Lambda - the everything
 =======================

-If Alonzo Church were asked "how far does the computational rabbit hole go?", he might have answered "It's :rkt:`lambda` all the way through.".
+If :index:`Alonzo Church` were asked "how far does the computational rabbit hole go?", he might have answered "It's :rkt:`lambda` all the way through.".

+.. index:: Church-Turing thesis

 Alonzo Church, in the 1930s (yes, that's getting to be a century ago!), and his students formulated what could be called the essence of anything computable.